Rebecca Soni: 2009 World Aquatics Championships

 At the 2009 World Aquatics Championships, held in Rome, Soni set a meet record in the heats of the 100-meter breaststroke, with a time of 1:05.66.
 In the semi-final, Soni recorded a time of 1:04.84 to set a new world record and become the first female to finish under 1:05 for the event.
 In the final of the 100-meter breaststroke, Soni won the gold with a time of 1:04.93.
 Despite being the favorite in the 200-meter breaststroke, Soni went out too fast in the first half of the race and faded in the final meters, ultimately placing fourth.
 In the 50-meter breaststroke, Soni was narrowly beaten for the gold and the world record by two one-hundredths (0.02) of a second by Russian swimmer Yuliya Yefimova.

-For her performance at the World Championships, she was named the American Swimmer of the Year by Swimming World Magazine.
+For her performance at the World Championships, she was named the American Swimmer of the Year by Swimming World.